jackkershaw/payload-cms-test/README.md

 - Cloned the Users collection to use as a base
 - Added it as a collection to payload config file
 - Added necessary fields, referring to the docs to add right config options
+- Made the createdBy field read only after creation using [Field Level Access](https://payloadcms.com/docs/access-control/fields).
+Used simple arrow functions as in the [Access Control Demo](https://github.com/payloadcms/access-control-demo/blob/master/src/collections/ContactRequests.ts) to return false for update and true for create and read.
+- Read up on [beforeChange hooks](https://payloadcms.com/docs/hooks/beforechange) and implemented a beforeChange hook to set the createdBy field to the current user's ID on creation.
+This involved figuring out how to pass the user id and operation type (create) to the hook.
+The example [here](https://payloadcms.com/community-help/github/how-to-add-audit-info-like-createdby-and-updatedby-similar-to-createdat-and-updatedat) was helpful in figuring out what to pass in and out of the hook.
+- I went back and edited the access controls for events so that staff could access their own events via createdBy.
+I did this by adding a new access function.
+I wrote this by duplicating the AdminsAndUser access function, passing data argument into it (I checked Access args) and then checking if user.id = data.createdby, and returning true if so.
+I liked being able to compartmentalise this logic into a separate function here.

 ## Troubleshooting

 I made use of the Payload [Discord](https://discord.com/invite/payload) to help me troubleshoot (mostly issues with the examples in the docs).
-In future I might use [Github Discussions](https://github.com/payloadcms/payload/discussions)as well.
+In future I might use [Github Discussions](https://github.com/payloadcms/payload/discussions), the [Community Help section](https://payloadcms.com/community-help) or the [Reddit](https://www.reddit.com/r/PayloadCMS/).
+It makes me confident to use Payload in future given there is such a strong community behind it.

 ## If I had more time